We have been seeing a lot more rainfall this summer than usual. The excess groundwater has played a big role in these pest’s behavior.

 House centipedes

 Centipedes are one of the scariest-looking insects we have here in Minnesota.
-During the spring centipede activity becomes more noticeable inside damp basements.
-These insects are prone to dehydration so they need to live in moist environments to survive.
+They are prone to dehydration so they need to live in moist environments to survive.
+This summer has provided them with all the moisture they could ask for and more!
 Centipedes are the apex predator in the insect world.
 They will eat a variety of insects that may be living inside.
 If a home currently has insect activity this would attract centipedes to live inside the home.

 Moisture Pests

-There are a variety of different moisture pests that can start making their way inside in the Spring.
-Some of the most common include; millipedes, springtails, sowbugs, and earwigs.
+This summer is on track to become one of the wettest summers on record!
+Because of all the rain we have received this summer all the ground water is forcing these insects to find higher and dryer ground.
+Some of the most common moisture insects include; millipedes, springtails, sowbugs, and earwigs.
 These insects all play the same role in nature.
 They help break down dead organic matter.
-They start making their way inside in the spring from the increase in groundwater from rainfall and snow melt.
 We recommend clearing out any leaf litter inside basement gully windows and keeping plants and shrubs trimmed back at least 2 feet away from the home.
 We also highly recommend installing a dehumidifier in the basement.